Table of Contents

 If you have just had your GYN exam, congratulations!
 You have just done one of the most important things a woman living with HIV can do to keep herself healthy.
 Regular GYN exams and cervical cancer screenings are crucial to your health since many GYN conditions do not have obvious symptoms and can get worse without your realizing it.
 Finding and treating GYN conditions in the early stages can prevent them from becoming more serious conditions later.

 If your health care provider is not skilled in GYN care, or you would rather see a specialist, ask for a referral to a GYN care provider who is experienced in treating women with HIV.
-If you receive GYN care from someone who is not your HIV provider, be sure that your HIV provider is aware of results from your Pap smear, other GYN tests, and any treatments you might be taking for GYN conditions.
+If you receive GYN care from someone who is not your HIV provider, be sure that your HIV provider is aware of results from your cervical screening tests, other GYN tests, and any treatments you might be taking for GYN conditions.